PJC-1/node_one/README.md

     res.end("Hello World");
 });

 - At this point, if the client were to make a request it would not be able to work because we are not yet listening on a port.
+So we need to make sure that we are listening to a particular port for requests.
+- We use the listen() method, which takes two arguments.
+- The first being the port number, in this example we are using port 3000.
+- The second argument being the ip address, we are using a local ip address (127.0.0.1)
+- It is a good idea to always log something after listening to a port, so you can get a confirmation that it is successfully listening to the specified port.
+- example:

+public/app.js

+var http = require('http');

+var server = http.createServer(function(req,res){
+    res.writeHead(200, {'Content-Type': 'text/plain'});
+    res.end('Hello World');
+});

+server.listen(3000, '127.0.0.1');

+- One thing we can do is make use of the url method from the request object, in order to log the url that is making the request.
+- example:

+var http = require('http');

+var server = http.createServer(function(req,res){
+      console.log('request was make: ' + req.url);

+      res.writeHead(200, {'Content-Type': 'text/plain'});
+      res.end('Hello World');
+});

+server.listen(3000, '127.0.0.1');

+console.log('You are now listening on port 3000.');